Why I don't want a job

 So, what's your alternative to a J-O-B?

 The alternative: Find a way to provide value to a lot of people, and find a way to get paid for it.
 For most people, this means starting a business.
 I currently have 3 businesses; I expect each to provide me income in proportion to the value I deliver, and beyond the hours I invest in them.

 I believe one of the best opportunities available to 'regular people' is starting an on-line business.
 There are very few opportunities where the start-up cost is so low, but the income potential is practically unlimited.
 And your success is directly tied to the value your online business provides.
 This means it is entirely up to you how far you go, and the success you can enjoy.

 Here's another Helen Keller quote: “Life is either a great adventure or nothing”.

 If you want to learn more about starting an online business that just might be your own great adventure, check out this video first.

-Then listen to this interview with Ken Evoy, the founder of SBI!
+Then listen to this interview with Ken Evoy, the founder of Solo Build It!

 Return to Home page from Why you don't want a JOB